DOCSINSTALLATION

 4. Click Add

-5. Save the secret value - you'll need this during creation of the managed application
+5. Save the secret value - you'll need this during deployment

 References